 The feast begins here.

 The Restoration Ecology program at Defiance College is unique among undergraduate programs in the United States.
-This program began in the 1990’s, and is one of less than 20 Restoration Ecology degree programs offered in the United States and Canada and the only one at a small, liberal arts college.
+This program began in the 1990’s, and is one of very few Restoration Ecology degree programs offered in the United States and Canada and one of a handful at a small, liberal arts college.

 Training in Restoration Ecology gives students an opportunity to prove themselves, and in the process, become accustomed to working in a career situation that demands application of special academic skills.
 Students graduate with a global perspective on ecological restoration and are well-prepared for a wide variety of career options in this field.

 The Society for Ecological Restoration recognizes Defiance College's Restoration Ecology